 After viewing the video, I crossed the lobby again to enter the heart of the museum.
 I highly recommend making sure you are following the path laid out in the visitor’s guide.
 It’s a winding path that crosses and retraces itself at times due to the nature of the museum being in the relatively small haute couture house.
 But it gets confusing if you don’t follow the path (and you may miss things accidentally).

 The first few displays immediately gave me what I came to see – amazing Yves Saint Laurent fashions.
-It immediately struck me how classic the lines were.
+It struck me right away how classic the lines were.
 Even most of the items from the 1970’s wouldn’t look out of place today, I thought.
 That is the magic of Saint Laurent.

 Also in this first section of the museum was a large display wall that included note sheets from the planning of collections and shows.
 For instance, the sheet below is a sheet for planning the evening wear section of one collection’s show.
 It’s fascinating to see the details of the inner workings of how these things came together.

 Being able to get so close to the clothes, you can really see the details in their structure, construction and embellishment that you can’t get when you see them on TV or in magazine photos.
 It is, after all, the details that make haute couture what it is: fine fabrics, perfect construction, extravagant embellishment materials.

 I could have spent all day staring at the detail on this embroidered cape.
 I can only imagine what this must have looked swinging down a catwalk, with the beads catching the spotlights!

 On the way to the top floor, there’s a stop to view a biographical video of Yves Saint Laurent and his partner Pierre Bergé.
 This video is one of the most enlightening things in the museum about Yves Saint Laurent the man himself.
 It is definitely worth the wait (the viewing area is small so the line backs up onto the stairs).